APPENDICITIS

 - Minimally invasive surgical technique (keyhole) for removing the appendix.

-- Three small cuts are made in the abdomen, with the use of specialized instruments and a laparoscope.
+- Three small cuts are made in the abdomen, with the use of specialised instruments and a laparoscope.

-- Provides clear visualization and precise removal of the appendix.
+- Provides clear visualisation and precise removal of the appendix.

 - Benefits include reduced trauma, shorter hospital stay, faster recovery, and lesser pain.